by Andrea M. Darcy

 Or do you worry that you will never have a good relationship or friends you can count on, even as you long to know what it feels like to trust and love another?

-Here are some concepts and tools you can work with to help you get closer to people.
+Here are some concepts and tools you can work with to help you get closer to someone.

-Does every relationship you try to have end up proving to you that you should not bother to get close to people, because they always disappoint you?
+Does every relationship you try to have just end up proving to you that you should not bother to get close to people?
+Given that they just always disappoint you?

-If you try to connect with someone who isn’t really interested in connection, it won’t work.
-And you will sadly take it as ‘proof’ you can’t have relationships.
+But it becomes a self-defeating cycle.
+We try to connect with someone who isn’t really interested in connection, and when it obviously doesn’t work, we take it as ‘proof’ we can’t have relationships.

 2. Drop assumptions.